puhitaku/r3build/README.md

 I used to use [joh/when-changed](https://github.com/joh/when-changed).
 This was enough to watch changes.
 But when it comes to complex detection, like "run make when I edit C code but ignore intermediate files," I had to write dirty grep filter to get rid of garbages.

-To achieve the smart detection, I thought of a well-structured configuration file that describes its behavior.
-I've got an idea of r3build (detector with configuration file) and it came real finally.
+To achieve the smart detection, I thought of a well-structured configuration file that describes its behavior and finally I got the concept of r3build.

 License and Copyright